 Rationalizing a numerator means converting the numerator from an irrational number to a rational number by multiplying both numerator and denominator with a number or an expression.
 It is the same as rationalizing a denominator.
 The only difference is that here we rationalize the number or expression written above the fraction bar.
 For example, to rationalize the numerator in the number √3/2, we need to multiply both numerator and denominator by √3.
 This implies, (√3 ×√3)/(2 × √3) = 3/2√3.

 Can the Numerator be Equal to 0?

-The numerator of a fraction can be equal to 0, but a fraction of the form 0/7 is equal to 0.
+The numerator of a fraction can be 0.
+But a fraction of the form 0/a is always simplified as 0.

-How do you Find the Numerator and Denominator of a Fraction?
+How to Find the Numerator and Denominator of a Fraction?

 It is very easy to find the numerator and the denominator of a fraction.
 A fraction is made up of two numbers.
 The number above the line is called the numerator and the number below the line is the denominator.
 In 4/5, the number 4 is the numerator and the number 5 is the denominator.